ps2homebrew/.github/profile/README.md

 # Description

-_ps2homebrew_ is a collection of free tools for the Playstation 2 console and similar hardware.
+_ps2homebrew_ is a collection of free tools for the Sony PlayStation 2® videogame system and similar hardware.
-Any project after 2019 published under AFL license-3.0 if not mentioned otherwise.
+Any project after 2019 is published under AFL license-3.0 if not mentioned otherwise.

 ## Links